schollz/onsets/examples/slice-analyzer/README.md

 # Slice Analyzer Example

-This example program demonstrates how to use the goaubio-onset library to detect onset slices in audio files and visualize them.
+This example program demonstrates how to use the onsets library to detect onset slices in audio files and visualize them.

 ## Features